I Met a Girl Once. She Said She Loved Mountains

 “Turkey, Cyprus, and now here” I replied, adding the misadventures and impulses.

-Conversation flowed.
 Would I like to walk Athens with her, she asked?

 Agreed.

-She wasn’t in Athens for more than an evening, so I asked what she might like to see, or do, or…
+We walked and talked through the cobbled backstreets of Plaka.
+Knowing she wasn’t in Athens for more than an evening, I asked what she might like to see, or do, or…

-“Hmmm…ever had Greek or Turkish coffee?”
+“Ever had Greek or Turkish coffee?”

 She hadn’t.